mendix/docs/content/appstore/app-services/text-to-speech.md

 #### 3.7.3 For an App Deployed in Your Own Environment

 If you deploy your app in your own environment, you need to configure the license token in your own environment.
-For more information, see [Deployment](/developerportal/deploy/index).4 Usage
+For more information, see [Deployment](/developerportal/deploy/index).

 ## 4 Usage